S4AI-CornellTech/Hermes/README.md

 # Hermes

-Hermes is a public, open-source evaluation framework implementing the methodology described in our paper:
+Hermes is a public, open-source evaluation framework implementing the methodology described in:

 ## **Hermes: Algorithm-System Co-design for Efficient Retrieval Augmented Generation At-Scale**